Presidential Dollars Collection

 Learn About Presidential Dollars

 In 2007, the U.S. Mint launched the exciting Presidential dollar program honoring U.S. presidents in order of service.
-Four new obverse designs are released per year, with each issue minted for about three months and then never again.
-The obverses display the name and portrait of the featured president, his place in the order of service, and the years of his presidency.
+Four new obverse designs were released per year, with each issue minted for about three months.
+Each obverse displays the name and portrait of the featured president, place in the order of service, and the years of presidency.
 The common reverse motif depicts the Statue of Liberty, the denomination stated as "$1" and the inscription united states of america.

-When introduced in 2007, Presidential dollars were the first regular-issue U.S. coins to display edge lettering in more than 200 years – featuring the date of issue, mint mark, and mottos e pluribus unum and in god we trust inscribed upon the edge.
-Due to concerns about placing in god we trust on the edge of the coins, this motto was moved to the obverse beginning in 2009.
+When introduced in 2007, Presidential dollars were the first regular-issue U.S. coins with edge lettering in more than 200 years.
+Each coin featured the date of issue, mint mark and mottos e pluribus unum and in god we trust inscribed upon the edge.
+However, due to public concerns about its placement, in god we trust was moved to the obverse beginning in 2009.

-Though the U.S. Government hoped that circulation of dollar coins would increase with the new designs, there has been little commercial use of Presidential dollars to date (some officials believe elimination of the dollar bill would be necessary to spur the use of dollar coins).
-As a cost-cutting measure, the Treasury Department suspended production of Presidential dollars for circulation beginning in 2012, and reduced future mintages to limited quantities for collectors.
+Though the U.S. Government had hoped the Presidential dollar series would increase circulation of dollar coins, they have seen little commercial use to date.
+(Some officials believe elimination of the dollar bill would be necessary to spur the use of dollar coins.)
+So as a cost-cutting measure, the Treasury Department suspended production of Presidential dollars for circulation in 2012 and reduced future mintages to limited quantities for collectors.

 Minted in the same composition as Sacagawea dollars of 2000-2008 and Native American dollars of 2009 to date, Presidential dollars feature a pure copper core with outer layers of manganese brass comprised of 77% copper, 12% zinc, 7% manganese and 4% nickel.
 The outer layers give the dollars a "golden" color to distinguish them from coins of other denominations.
 Measuring 26.5 millimeters in diameter, both regular-issue and Proof Presidential dollars weigh 8.1 grams each.